First Steps

 • Evidence can be attached — test results, benchmarks, user feedback.
 Evidence has an expiry date.

 You don't need to do anything extra.
 The system is self-correcting: when decisions go stale, they surface.
 When you work on files covered by a decision, the agent can mention it.
-The decide → measure → reframe loop runs naturally as part of your workflow.
+The decide, measure, reframe loop runs naturally as part of your workflow.

 See your project at a glance

-Run quint-code board in a side terminal.
+Run haft board in a side terminal.
 It shows decision health, module coverage, problems pipeline, drift alerts — and refreshes automatically every 3 seconds as you work with the agent in another terminal.
 No agent session required.

 Day-to-day usage